lowcam/PHAT-Python-CLI/README.md

 in a password.
 THe last step will be for the output to be copied to the clipboard so if can be pasted into the program or site.

+Required to use:
+Python3
+Python3-tk
+Use pip to install base58

 (C) 2019 Lorne Cammack, USA
 Released under GNU Public License (GPL) email lowcam.socailvideo@gmail.com